Joha-will/Active_Spring_Portfolio_Project_4/README.md

 - As a user of the website, I want to have a way of contacting someone if I have any problems or questions.
 - As a user of the website, I want to have the option to create an account if I want to.
 - As a user of the website, I want to have the option to sign into my existing account.
-- As a user of the website, I want to ability to create, view, update and delete booking for the pool.
+- As a user of the website, I want to ability to create, read, update and delete booking for the pool.

+### **Customer (Logged-in) stories**

+- As a logged-in user, I want the ability to make a bookings for swimming.
+- As a logged-in user, I want the ability to my bookings after I make one.
+- As a logged-in user, I want the ability to update my bookings if necessary.
-- As a user of the website,
+- As a logged-in user, I want the ability to cancel my bookings if necessary.
+- As a logged-in user, I want to be notified whenever I have logged-in successfully.
+- As a logged-in user, I want to be notified when I perform certain actions.

 ### **Site owner goals**
 - As the site owner I would like customer to have information that is clear and concise.
 - As the site owner I would like customer to have ability sign in if they have an existing account or able to sign up for an account.
-- As the site owner I would like customer to have ability make, view, update and delete their booking if required.
+- As the site owner I would like customer to have ability create, read, update and delete their booking if required.
-- As the site owner I would like  customer to have ability make, view, update and delete their booking as well as the ability to approve or reject booking if required.
+- As the site owner I would like  customer to have ability create, read, update and delete their booking as well as the ability to approve or reject booking if required.

 ---